sefgsefg/FL-on-kubeflow/README.md

         return model
 ```
-This part is not a correct FL code because client should has it's own data.
-It's a way to get dataset from segment of full dataset.
+This part is not correct federated learning code because each client should have its own data.
+Instead, it's a way to obtain a dataset from a subset of the full dataset.
 ```
 if(batch==1):
     full_data=full_data[0:int(data_length/2)] #batch data